 If you prefer to grow trees rather than chop them to make coffins and caskets, then burying the ashes to grow into a plant or tree will suit you.
-The bios urn is made with a special soil so that you cna combine the ashes into a tree and watch it grow over time.
+The bios urn is made with special soil so that you can combine the ashes into a tree and watch it grow over time.

-Scattering the ashes at a garden of remembrance is just one option – there are numerous things you can do and places you can do it, if you dont plan to keep the ashes.
+Scattering the ashes at a garden of remembrance is just one option – there are numerous things you can do and places you can do it if you don’t plan to keep the ashes.

 There are loads of options to help you make the scattering ceremony far more personal and memorable.
-From scattering on the water and burying in your garden to dispersing from an aircraft or placing into a firework.
+From scattering on the water and burying in your garden to dispersing from an aircraft or placing it into a firework.
 We have outlined a number of options if you do not plan on storing the ashes.